tatianaacostag/DevelopersDoc_site/content/en/docs/Services/3DSauthentication/PayU-handled-3DS-authentication.md

 ---
-title: "PayU-handled 3DS Authentication"
+title: "PayU-Handled 3DS Authentication"
-linkTitle: "PayU-handled 3DS Authentication"
+linkTitle: "PayU-Handled 3DS Authentication"
 date: 2024-07-1T11:32:55-05:00
 description: >
   PayU-handled 3DS authentication removes the need for you to manage the 3DS integration process.
 PayU takes care of everything, from communicating with the issuing bank to handling the authentication flow.